DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

     37.

 [^117]: S. Huyer and T. Sikoska, *Overcoming the Gender Digital Divide:
-    Understanding Icts and Their Potential for the Empowerment of Women,* Santo Domingo, Dominican Republic: UN-INSTRAW, 2003, pp. 2, 12.
+    Understanding ICTs and Their Potential for the Empowerment of Women,* Santo Domingo, Dominican Republic: UN-INSTRAW, 2003, pp. 2, 12.